Fact About The Food That We Eat In Our Daily Life ?

 As technology and research has advanced, we have moved to synthetic preservatives which help store and protect food from spoilage for extremely long periods (class 2 preservatives).
 While they may protect the food, they’re definitely harming us.
 Studies suggest that synthetic food preservatives like Sodium benzoate and Sodium nitrite can cause hyper reactivity in children and have been linked to gastric cancer as well.
 These preservatives are commonly found in cold drinks, processed meat, canned food and most importantly, ready-to-make food products.

 Food colorants are another group of chemicals quintessentially placed in the “cancer causing family.”
 Natural food colorants like pure beet/ pomegranate juice, carrot juice, spinach powder, parsley juice, turmeric powder, blueberry juice and cocoa powder can be used at home and in industries.
 Their shelf life may be low but they add nutritive value to the food product as well.

 Red 40, Blue 1 and Yellow 5 are common synthetic food colourants used in industries even though they have been proven to cause long-term health problems.
 Indeed the palak gravy you may be having may be onion based gravy with green colourant.

-Adulterants range from chalk powder (common in milk), saw dust (found in chilli powder), non-permitted dyes (common in turmeric powder) to coal tar (found in tea powder).
-Vegetables like green chilies and green peas are coated with malachite green (highly carcinogenic and are used as dyes to study bacteria) to enhance the colour and fruits like apples are coated with wax give them a glossy finish.
+Adulterants range from chalk powder (common in milk), saw dust (found in chilly powder), non-permitted dyes (common in turmeric powder) to coal tar (found in tea powder).
+Vegetables like green chilies and green peas are coated with malachite green (highly carcinogenic and are used as dyes to study bacteria) to enhance the color and fruits like apples are coated with wax give them a glossy finish.

-What is the solution for these Becteria and Pesticides ?
+What is the solution for these Bacteria and Pesticides ?
 Do we have to live with these chemical or we have a solution for the same …

 Don’t worry :